yveskerwyn/jumpscale/zero-robot_client.md

 <a id="zrbot-config"></a>
-## Create configuration instance for the 0-robot
+## Create a configuration instance for the 0-robot

 Check for an existing 0-robot config instance:
 ```python
 j.clients.zrobot.list()
 ```

-If there is an existing one, get it and check the configuration, for the instance `main`:
+If there is an existing one, get it and check the configuration, here for the instance `main`:
 ```python
 zrcl = j.clients.zrobot.get(instance="main")
 zrcl.config